 Latinx Resilience Network Certificate Workshops

-To complete a Latinx Resilience Network certificate, you must attend 5 total workshops (at least two "Caring for Self" & two "Caring for Others") and one student support group meeting.
-The certificate program is open to all students, staff and faculty, and all workshops and support groups are open to the community, students, faculty, and staff who wish to learn more about mental health within in the Latinx community and to help Latinx students who are struggling with mental health issues.
+To complete a Latinx Resilience Network certificate, you must attend 4 total workshops in one academic year.
+The certificate program is open to all students, staff and faculty, and all workshops are open to the community, students, faculty, and staff who wish to learn more about mental health within in the Latinx community and to help Latinx students who are struggling with mental health issues.

 This 3 credit seminar is offered to students who want a more indepth exploration of Latina/o issues in mental health wellness and awareness.
 Students will gain an understanding of mental health issues facing Latino college students, resources available to them and their communities, and strategies for promoting and maintaining mental health resiliency.
 The class will explore such innovative practices as peer networking and outreach, community-based theatre, reflective writing, and role-playing.
 This class will be offered in Spring 2016.